jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/kZSBCTi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-register php in iss
+Register php in iss

--  download and install osticket from the installation files.
+-  Download and install osticket from the installation files.
--  open 2 file explorer windows side by side
+-  Open 2 file explorer windows side by side
--  extract and copy the file named upload to c:\inetpub\wwwroot by going to downloads, double click osticket
+-  Extract and copy the file named upload to c:\inetpub\wwwroot by going to downloads, double click osticket
--  in the second file explorer window find c:\inetpub\wwwroot
+-  In the second file explorer window find c:\inetpub\wwwroot
--  then just drag the file "upload" into c:\inetpub\wwwroot
+-  Then just drag the file "upload" into c:\inetpub\wwwroot
--  in the root folder(c:\inetpub\wwwroot) rename the file "upload" to "osTicket" by right click rename or slowly clicking 2x on the name
+-  In the root folder(c:\inetpub\wwwroot) rename the file "upload" to "osTicket" by right click rename or slowly clicking 2x on the name
--  reload the server in the ISS-osticket home box, click on the name of the server on the left then on the right there is a restart button in blue under the actions tab.
+-  Reload the server in the ISS-osticket home box, click on the name of the server on the left then on the right there is a restart button in blue under the actions tab.

 </p>
 <br />